swcarpentry/DEPRECATED-boot-camps/day2-afternoon.rst

 Shell Basics:
 =====================================

+A few commands used in the shell in the afternoon.

 Useful commands:
 --------------------------------

-  whoami #which user is logged on.
+- Which user is logged on.
 In the virtual box you should see that you are software carpentry.

+	whoami

-	pwd  #Unix for "print working directory".
+- Unix for "print working directory".

+	pwd

+- List directory

-	ls #list directory
+	ls

-  ls -a "list all"
+	ls -a  #"list all"

 	ls -la  # long all

+-Change directories:

 	cd mydir #change directories

 	cd .. # goes to directory one up from the working directory.

-	#So if we want to make a new directory you can type
+- To make a new directory:
 	mkdir 2013-02-26

-	#If we want to make a new directory not nested in the one we are in we can also do that
+- If we want to make a new directory not nested in the one we are in we can also do that mkdir /users/newstuff/
-	mkdir /users/newstuff/

-  #Create a file in text editor nano:
+- Create a file in text editor nano:

 	nano Seattle.txt